MarcosGulhotti/MarcosGulhotti/README.md

-# 👋 Hi, I'm Marcos Vinicius Gulhotti!
+# Hi, I'm Marcos Vinicius Gulhotti!
-## 🚀 Software Engineer | Frontend & Mobile Development
+## Software Engineer | Frontend & Mobile Development

-I'm a **Software Engineer** specializing in **Frontend and Mobile Development**, with experience in high-complexity projects since 2021.
+I'm a **Software Engineer** specializing in **Frontend Development**, with experience in high-complexity projects since 2021.
 Currently, I work at **Abercrombie & Fitch**, where I contribute to the development and continuous improvement of the company’s internal management system.

 ### 💡 Technologies & Skills